How to Grow Radish Outdoors

 Radishes Like it Cool

-Radishes are known as “cool weather” vegetables, and will start to slow down (or totally stop) once temperatures rise over 70f they survive the hot weather period then they’ll start producing again once temperatures cool down.
+Radishes are known as “cool weather” vegetables and will start to slow down (or totally stop) once temperatures rise over 70°F. If they survive the hot weather period, they’ll start producing again once temperatures cool down.

 Water and Humidity for Your Radish

-Radishes thrive on consistent moisture but can suffer if they’re waterlogged, so make sure to water them regularly especially if you’re using soil.
-To avoid your radish being waterlogged, make sure to use a pot with drainage, or just use self-watering pots, as mentioned above.
+Radishes thrive on consistent moisture but can suffer if they’re waterlogged, so make sure to water them regularly, especially if you’re using soil.
+To avoid your radish being waterlogged, make sure to use a pot with drainage, or just use self-watering pots.

 Nutrients and Fertilizers

-Radish like a rich and moist root zone - so you are best off with a standard potting mix - we like this Organic Mix by Espoma
+Radish likes a rich and moist root zone, so you are best off with a standard potting mix.
+We recommend using a high nitrogen fertilizer like Joyful Dirt All Purpose.

 Timeline and Steps on How to Grow Radish at Home